thomasjlsn/shellaro/README.md

 **$MUSIC_DIRECTORY** is the base directory that Shellaro uses (this assumes you have all your music contained within a single directory)

-the **$SHELLARO_FAV** variables are used to set the paths for directory shortcuts which use the 1-9 keys
+the **$SHORTCUT** variables are used to set the paths for directory shortcuts which use the 1-9 keys

 ## Where did the name come from?